 Dental comb (Tooth comb)

-A unique trait shared by members of the suborder Strepsirhini (see taxonomic discussion below) the incisors and lower canines of the mandible come together to form a tooth comb.
+A unique trait shared by members of the suborder Strepsirhini (see taxonomic discussion below) the incisors and mandibular canines come together to form a tooth comb.
 This comb is used by individuals who posses it during oral grooming, and can also be useful as a tool when accessing various food resources.
-This feature is seen only among the strepsirhines.
+This feature is seen only among the strepsirrhines.

 Grooming Claw (Toilet Claw)